It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Charlie Sheen: First known for roles in Wall Street and Platoon... and then landed the role of Ricky "Wild Thing" Vaughn in Major League.
-Hot Shots!, Spin City, the Scary Movie franchise and Two and a Half Men would all follow.
+Hot Shots!, Spin City, the Scary Movie franchise, Two and a Half Men, and Anger Management would all follow.

 - Christopher Walken won an Academy Award for a dramatic role (1978's The Deer Hunter), but nowadays seems to do more comedies and gimmicky comedic cameos more often than not.
 He's even got his own Best of Saturday Night Live collection, despite never being an official cast member.
 Basically, his onscreen persona has experienced so much Memetic Mutation that he's decided to embrace it, and his career is now largely based around Self-Parody (but none the worse for it).

 - Most people don't even know Peter Sellers ever appeared in dramatic roles, but he did.
 None of them were very successful, however, or paid the bills.
-When he received acclaim for his comedic work, he simply stopped doing serious roles.
+Once he received acclaim for his comedic work, he hardly ever did serious roles.

 - William Shatner is best known for the overly dramatic Captain Kirk, as well as his intense performances in several episodes of the The Twilight Zone, and other serious roles.
 These days, however, he has made a name for himself as a loveable comedic actor, through things like the iconic Priceline commercials, Boston Legal, and most recently $#*!
 My Dad Says.